DiceDB/docs/src/content/docs/commands/JSON.TYPE.md

 ---
 title: JSON.TYPE
-description: Documentation for the Redis command JSON.TYPE
+description: Documentation for the DiceDB command JSON.TYPE
 ---

-# DiceDB Command: JSON.TYPE

-## Overview

 The `JSON.TYPE` command is part of the DiceDBJSON module, which allows you to work with JSON data structures in DiceDB.
 This command is used to determine the type of a value stored at a specified path within a JSON document.